Tuition and Fee Information

 Financial Aid Recipients

 Tuition and fees are due on, or before, the designated due date for the semester.
 Payment may be made by cash, check, money order, charge card (MasterCard, Visa, or Discover), e-check, HigherOne or financial aid credit.
 Payments may be made by mail, by use of the deposit box located in the front entrance of the Houchens Building, or at the Office of the Bursar.

 Continuing Registration students are those who register during the priority registration period for the semester in question.
-Specific payment information regarding the semester is available at: PAYMENT OPTIONS
+View Payment Options.

 If you add/drop via the web, please go to:

 ULink.
 LOG IN, Student Services, Tuition-Fees-Payment Options, Account